kanekoshoyu/kucoin_arbitrage/README.md

-# KuCoin Triangular Arbitrage Bot in Event-Driven Async Rust
+# Event-Driven KuCoin Triangular Arbitrage Framework in Async Rust
-Rust project to implement zero-risk crypto trinagular arbitrage, explore technical feasiblity of generating passsive income (i.e. sleep to earn!).
+This is an async Rust project to implement zero-risk crypto trinagular arbitrage, explore technical feasiblity of generating passsive income (i.e. sleep to earn!).
 ## How the arbitrage works
 Say we hold USDT, it checks all the coins(e.g. ETH) that can trade against BTC and USDT, and compare the profit by either:
 - Buy-Sell-Sell: buy ETH (sell USDT), sell ETH (buy BTC), sell BTC (buy USDT)